 The best times for quiet visits are sunny summer days, weekday mornings and early afternoon.
 The baths are busier on colder weekends and especially late afternoon and evening in winter when skiers visit for an après ski soak.

-Basic admission is CHF27 for 3 hours (CHF34 for 4 hours) for adults and includes use of pools, saunas and steam rooms.
-Children 4 to 15 pay CHF18 (or CHF23) – photo id may be required.
-Overstays are charged at CHF5 per additional half hour.
+Basic admission is CHF28 for 3 hours (CHF35 for 4 hours) for adults and includes the use of pools, saunas, and steam rooms.
+Children 4 to 15 pay CHF19 (or CHF24) – photo id may be required.
+Overstays are charged at CHF5 per additional half-hour.
 Small discounts are given to families of three or more – maximum two adults.
+Entry after 19:00 on Monday to Thursday outside holiday periods is slightly discounted.

 Children under 4 are not allowed into the complex.